This Body of Mine

 These are two blessings that I had actively avoided during most of my youth.
 I thought of them as disruptive hassles getting in the way of what life is truly about.
 At times, I even complained to God and questioned his design choices in creating man.

 My insistence against the natural cycle was evident in my lifestyle, as I developed a habit of delaying when I would eat and sleep.
 For at least a decade, I wouldn’t consume anything until mid-afternoon, and refused to go to bed before collapsing at an ungodly hour.
 This form of slow suicide persisted right up to when my body started to show noticeable signs of protest.
-It was just two years ago, at an age of 28, that I stopped the stupidity, and only because I began to suffer chronic pains in my organs, which forced me into eating three punctual meals a day and hitting the sack near the cusp of midnight.
+It was two years ago (aged 28) that I stopped the stupidity, and only because I began to suffer chronic pains in my organs, which forced me into eating three punctual meals a day and hitting the sack at the cusp of midnight.

 However, it didn’t mean that I became an enthusiast of this relatively healthy routine.
 The body was willing, but my spirit was still agitated.